 How to set up the Cutoff Time

 This tab gives you the options to decide how long and when you want the timer to display.
 If you set “Don’t show if timer is greater than” to 24 hours the timer will always display (assuming you ship weekends-otherwise Friday gets weird).
-So until 3pm it will be counting down-so if it’s 1pm it’ll say you have 2 hours left to order).
-After 3 pm the timer restarts at 24 and counts down as there are 24 hours until it’s 3m again (the next day).
-If you set the “Don’t show if timer is greater than” to say 8 hours then the timer will count from 7am until 3pm (because that’s 8 hours) and before 7am nothing displays and after 3pm nothing displays, as there are more than 8 hours until the cutoff time.
+So until 3pm (cutoff time) it will be counting down so if it’s 1pm it’ll say you have 2 hours left to order).
+After 3 pm the timer restarts at 24 and counts down as there are 24 hours until it’s 3 pm again (the next day).
+If you set the “Don’t show if timer is greater than” to say 8 hours then the timer will count from 7am until 3pm (because that’s 8 hours) and before 7am nothing displays and after 3pm nothing displays, as there are more than 8 hours until the next cutoff time.

 Under the “Delivery Date Format” section, it lets you choose the format to show delivery date (weekday, month, day) like fully written out, short-form, or even numeric.